OpenTechStrategies/MediaWikiMaps/README.md

 * `Icons`: an embedded table (see the `Custom Icons` section) which defines custom icons for use by markers in a SimpleMap.
 * `Feature Collection JSON`: A JSON string which contains a [GeoJSON Feature Collection](https://datatracker.ietf.org/doc/html/rfc7946#section-3.3).
 Feature IDs can be referenced by map data.
+* `Overlay Title`: An optional string which, if set, will render before any content on the overlay pane as a title.
 * `Overlay Default`: An HTML block that is rendered in the overlay pane when no element has been selected.
 This must be present in order to render an overlay pane.

 #### Icon Columns